soundhound/hound-sdk-web-example/README.md

 ## Installation
 1. Clone this repository.
 2. run `npm install`
+3. Add your Client ID and Client Key into the `config.json` file.
+4. Add your Client ID into index.html (line 69) if you are using the browser.
-3. To start the server and website, run `npm start`, or see below for how to run the example command line tools.
+5. To start the server and website, run `npm start`, or see below for how to run the example command line tools.

 ## Repository Structure and Usage